-All notices of cancellation should be in writing, signed and dated, and mailed or delivered to the Admission's Office at the respective campus indicated on the front of this agreement.
+All notices of cancellation should be in writing, signed and dated, and mailed or delivered to the Admissions Office located at your campus.

-(a) The student applicant will be returned all monies paid if:

-- (1) The school rejects the applicant; - (2) The enrollment of the student was procured as the result of any misrepresentation through advertising, promotional materials of the school, or representations by the owner or representative of the school; - (3) The school cancels the student's program.
-The student applicant will be returned all monies paid the latter of: - (4) The student applicant cancels this agreement within five business days after signing the agreement and making an initial payment; - (5) The student applicant cancels this agreement within five business days following a tour of the school and inspection of school equipment; - (6) The student applicant cancels this agreement within the first five days of attendance following the first scheduled class of the first academic year.

-(b)The student applicant will be returned all monies paid, less the application fee (if applicable), if this agreement is cancelled more than five business days after signing the agreement and (a)(5) or(a)(6) above do not apply.
+- a) The student applicant will be returned all monies paid if: - (1) The school rejects the applicant: - (2) The enrollment of the student was procured as the result of any misrepresentation through advertising, promotional materials of the school, or representations by the owner or representative of the school; - (3) The school cancels the student's program.
+The student applicant will be returned all monies paid the latter of: - (4) The student applicant cancels this agreement within five business days after signing the agreement and making an initial payment; - (5) The student applicant cancels this agreement within five business days following a tour of the school and inspection of school equipment; - (6) The student applicant cancels this agreement within the first five days of attendance following the first scheduled class of the first academic year. - b) The student applicant will be returned all monies paid, less the application fee (if applicable), if this agreement is cancelled more than five business days after signing the agreement and (a)(5) or (a)(6) above do not apply.